Cows In Winter 101 | How To Keep Dairy or Beef Cattle Warm and Happy

 Your management and care will play a vital role in that!
 Keep close watch on them.
 And keep close watch on the weather.
 Learn what helps them thrive over time and make adjustments quickly when you notice something is off.

 What about you?
-What patterns have you noticed in your cows in the wintertime or what have you found most helpful to let them survive and thrive through the cold winter months?
-We’d love to hear in the comments!
+What patterns have you noticed in your cows in the wintertime?
+Or, what have you found most helpful to let them survive and thrive through the cold winter months?
+We’d love to hear and learn from you!

 To learn more about a family milk cow or keeping cows on your homestead, check out: